 Monroe Junior/Senior High School

-Welcome to the Monroe Junior/Senior High School guidance and counseling department.
+Welcome to the Monroe Junior/Senior High School counseling department.
 This website is designed to provide you with a variety of information.
 Our department offers a range of services from academic and college/career planning to social/emotional guidance.

 Students and parents should begin planning for life after high school as early as their ninth grade year.
 Monroe High School offers a lot of opportunities for students regardless of their short and long-term goals.
 Students and parents should be familiar with the course description book as well as the college and career planning tools located on this site.
 It is never too early to begin planning and making decisions for the future.